NishikiChisato/Lua-notes/notes/hashtable.md

 #### Get long string from hash table

-For long string, directly call generic get function.
+For long strings, we directly call the generic get function.

-Pay attention that the way to get short string is similar with one to get long string.
+It should be noted that the way to get short strings is similar to that of getting long strings.
+Regardless of the string's length, we both leverage its hash value to address it within the hash part.
-No matter its length, we both levearge its hash value to address in hash part.
-The difference is, the hash value for short string is pre-calculate, and one for long string is lzay-calculate.
+The difference lies in the fact that the hash value for short strings is pre-calculated, while that for long strings is lazily calculated.

 ```c
 const TValue *luaH_getstr (Table *t, TString *key) {